dchou1618/MAWILab-Feature-Selection/README.md

 can either do oversampling of minority classes or undersampling of majority classes to handle the imbalance in classes.

-  -   Implemented SMOTE with LSTM
+  -   Implemented SMOTE with LSTM Neural Network in keras